-As healthcare costs continue to rise at an alarming rate, every person needs a financial safeguard to protect himself from the unexpected medical expenses.
+As healthcare costs continue to rise at an alarming rate, every person needs a financial safeguard to protect themselves from unexpected medical expenses.
 A health insurance plan provides the necessary financial cushioning to save you from the burden of medical expenses incurred due to unforeseen circumstances such as injuries due to accidents, illnesses, and medical conditions.

-Knowing and choosing an appropriate health insurance plan that best fits your requirements is not an easy task, and often people tend to choose a plan which costs the least.
-However, this tendency can often leave you with inadequate cover, thereby rendering the policy insufficient to pay off the medical costs.
+Knowing and choosing an appropriate health insurance plan that best fits your requirements is not an easy task.
+The recent pandemic underlined the importance of an active, efficient and adequate health insurance to tide over unforeseen medical circumstances.
+However, often people tend to choose a plan which costs the least.
+This tendency can often leave you with inadequate cover, thereby rendering the policy insufficient to pay off the medical costs.

-1. Buying Health Insurance Only For Tax Saving
+1. Buying Health Insurance Only for Tax Saving

 2. Not Shopping Around

 3. Comparing only the Premiums

 4. Opting only for a basic cover

 5.Not Reading the Fine Print